BartlomiejZalas/codibly/README.md

 ## What it contains

-The project consist of 3 modules:
+The project consists of 3 modules:

 - `backend` - dummy backend app written in node/express
 - `frontend` - react app written in Styled Components and Redux Saga